-- All students are required to wear seatbelts as designed. - Students are expected to buckle themselves in once they have taken their seat.
-If a student needs assistance, students may ask the bus driver for help. - Students refusing to use seatbelts as designed will be subject to a Bus Conduct Report and/or a phone call from the principal. - Repeated refusal to wear seatbelts will result in suspended bus riding privileges.
+All students are required to wear seatbelts as designed.

+Students are expected to buckle themselves in once they have taken their seat.
+If a student needs assistance, students may ask the bus driver for help.

+Students refusing to use seatbelts as designed will be subject to a Bus Conduct Report and/or a phone call from the principal.